A book editor is like your personal writing coach – here to bring out the best in your writing.

 - language (voice, rhythm, pace).

-It comes with a follow-up phone call or video call to talk through any questions or ideas you may have.
+Written appraisal – a detailed report with the option of a follow-up phone call to talk through any questions or ideas you may have.

 Writing coaching and manuscript development – the work in progress